EwShen/LLM-Literature-Review/README.md

 * Mingsheng Ying: An authority on quantum logic and program verification, Ying has contributed significantly to the formal methods for reasoning about quantum programs, ensuring correctness and reliability​.

 ## Key Works and Resources
-* Quipper: A Scalable Quantum Programming Language: Quipper is widely recognized for its ability to handle complex quantum computations, making it one of the most practical languages for large-scale quantum algorithms.
+* Quipper: A Scalable Quantum Programming Language: Quipper is widely recognized for handling complex quantum computations, making it one of the most practical languages for large-scale quantum algorithms.
 It emphasizes the importance of hardware abstraction and efficient error management, which is crucial for real-world quantum applications​.
 [Quipper: A Scalable Quantum Programming Language](https://ar5iv.labs.arxiv.org/html/1304.3390)

 * An introduction to Q# — Microsoft’s language for quantum computing: Q# is designed to express quantum algorithms with a focus on integration with classical computation, emphasizing usability for developers transitioning from classical to quantum computing.
 [An introduction to Q# — Microsoft’s language for quantum computing](https://medium.com/free-code-camp/an-introduction-to-q-64beaff53a00)